-2.5 Staff-Student Committee
+2.5 Student Representation

-The Department runs an undergraduate Staff -Student Committee which meets three times a year (once a term) and plays an important role in the Department as a forum for airing student views and discussing changes to teaching and learning provision.
+As part of the University's student representation system, the Department runs Staff-Student Action Meetings (SSAM) at least once a term.
+These meetings play an important role in the Department as a forum for airing student views and discussing changes to teaching and learning provision.

-Elections for the committee are held at the beginning of each academic year and are run by the Students' Union.
-The Department encourages all students to consider standing for election.
+All students are eligible to volunteer for course rep and senior course rep positions.
+The process is run by the Students' Union.
+The Department encourages all students to consider putting themselves forward for these positions.

 A full list of student representatives is posted on the student noticeboard and on the Geography Undergraduate Moodle page.
-All students can submit items for discussion at Staff-Student Committee meetings through the representatives.
-Minutes of the meeting are available to all students online.
+All students can submit items for discussion at Staff-Student Action Meetings through the representatives.
+Feedback on discussions at the SSAMs is made available through the Staff-Student Action Log which is accessible to all students on an MS Teams channel.